Programs that help pay for Prescription Drugs

 - Your State Medicaid Office.

 Help from your state’s pharmaceutical assistance program.
 Virginia has a program called Virginia HIV SPAP that helps people pay for prescription drugs based on their financial need, age, or medical condition.
-To learn more about the program, check with your State Health Insurance Assistance Program (the name and phone numbers for this organization are in Section 5 of the Evidence of Coverage).
+To learn more about the program, check with your State Pharmaceutical Assistance Program (the name and phone numbers for this organization are in Chapter 2, Section 7 of the Evidence of Coverage).

 LIS Premium Summary Table